mblog/makerblog-jekyll/_pages/about.markdown

 ### Hello everybody,

-and welcome to my little blog about my realated thoughts and projects.
+and welcome to my little blog about my tech realated thoughts and projects.

 **Main topics are:**
 * Coding